jacobolf2404/jacobolf2404/README.md

 - 👋 Hi, I’m @jacobolf2404
 - 👀 I’m interested in coding, soccer and learning!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning MIPS Assembly
 - 💞️ I’m looking to collaborate on new and exciting projects
-- 📫 Reach out to me on @jacobolopezf06@gmail.com
+- 📫 Reach out to me @jacobo.lopez-fernandez@duke.edu

 <!---
 jacobolf2404/jacobolf2404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.